Doom-Utils/iwad-patches/doom2.wad/README.txt

 Nazi symbolism (id released an official patch to uncensor the game).
 Doom II 1.8f is the French-translated version.

-Doom II Zodiac is the version released for the Tapwave Zodiac hand held console
+Doom II Zodiac is the version released for the Tapwave Zodiac handheld console.

+1.9-to-pwad.vcdiff is special.
+It will create a PWAD version of Doom II, containing only the levels and demo lumps.
+It may be used in conjunction with Freedoom to see what the levels turn out like with different resources.

 If unsure of which version you have, refer to these sha1 hashes: a4ce5128d57cb129fdd1441c12b58245be55c8ce  doom2_1.666g.wad